AMID Logo

 Quick help:

-• To find the nearest freight terminal in the USA, select your destination country and city, then filter by state and see the list of available freight terminals.
+• To find the nearest sea freight terminal in the USA, select your destination country and city, then filter by state to see the list of available freight terminals.
 Use Google Maps to determine the distance.
-For US ZIP codes, try the USPS ZIP Code Lookup.
+For U.S. ZIP codes, try the USPS ZIP Code Lookup.

-• The cheapest way to ship ocean freight from the USA is to deliver packed goods to an ocean carrier's freight terminal (professionally called CFS - Container Freight Station).
-These terminals are in upper case and highlighted in the online freight calculator, e.g., ATLANTA, GA.
+• The cheapest way to ship goods from the USA is to deliver packed goods to an ocean carrier's freight terminal (professionally called CFS - Container Freight Station).
+Such terminals are in uppercase and highlighted in the online freight calculator, e.g., PHILADELPHIA, PA.

-In respect of ocean freight from the USA, LCL is the abbreviation for the 'Less than Container Load.'
-In shipping goods from the USA by sea, LCL refers to shipping cargo that cannot fill an entire container and is packed in boxes, crates, or stacked on pallets.
-I.e., if you do not need and do not want to pay for shipping from the USA a whole container as you do with FCL (Full Container Load), then shipping cargo LCL is a cost-effective method for shipping goods in crates, boxes, and pallets from the USA to overseas destinations.
+Regarding ocean freight from the USA, LCL is the abbreviation for 'Less than Container Load.'
+In shipping goods from the USA by sea, LCL refers to cargo that cannot fill an entire container and is packed in boxes, crates, and pallets.
+If you do not need and do not want to pay for shipping a whole container as you do with FCL - Full Container Load, shipping cargo from the USA using LCL freight is a cost-effective method for shipping goods from the USA to overseas destinations.

 If you are shipping commercial goods from the USA in boxes, crates, or pallets, and the total volume does not exceed 15–20 cubic meters (500–800 cubic feet), then it is more beneficial to ship freight LCL rather than shipping entire containers.

 Compared to air freight, FCL, or parcel services, LCL freight is the cheapest way to ship larger cargo from the USA overseas.
-LCL is the most cost-effective way to transport cargo conveniently and flexibly.
-Therefore, you should consider LCL shipping from the United States as economy shipping.
+It is also the most cost-effective way to transport cargo from the USA conveniently and flexibly.
+Therefore, you may consider shipping goods from the USA using LCL freight as an Economy shipping service.

 Cargo transportation from the USA

 • If you share a 40-foot ocean freight container with other shippers, YOU ONLY PAY FOR THE SPACE YOU USE, NOT THE ENTIRE CONTAINER.
-In other words, if your cargo does not fill an entire sea freight container, it is obviously the best way to ship LCL compared to shipping FCL (Full Container Load).
+In other words, if your cargo from the USA does not fill an entire sea freight container, it is obviously the best way to ship LCL compared to shipping FCL.

-• Since cargo vessels' capacity is not limited by weight but by volume, international LCL freight rates are calculated based on cargo volume in cubic meters or cubic feet but not by cargo weight.
+• Since cargo vessels' capacity is not limited by weight but by volume, international LCL freight rates are calculated based on cargo volume in cubic meters or cubic feet, not by cargo weight.
 So, in general, WEIGHT IN LCL FREIGHT IS NOT A PRICING FACTOR.
-The cost of LCL freight depends on the total volume of the shipping cargo.
-You may find more about dimensional weight in cargo transportation on this website.
+The cost of LCL freight from the USA depends on the total volume of the shipping cargo.
+On this website, you may find more information about dimensional weight in cargo transportation.

 • If shipping freight LCL, YOU MAY SAVE ON INLAND CARGO TRANSPORTATION.
-If you deliver your shipping boxes to the nearest freight terminal, you can save on inland trucking expenses and reduce shipping costs.
-The cost of transporting goods within the United States is significantly high.
-Sometimes, the cost of domestic cargo transportation within the U.S. can exceed the cost of ocean freight in international shipping prices.
-If you self-deliver your cargo, you save on shipping costs when sending items from the USA to other countries.
+If you deliver your shipping boxes to the nearest freight terminal, you can save on inland trucking expenses and reduce international shipping costs.
+The costs of transporting goods within the United States are significantly high.
+Sometimes, the price of U.S. domestic cargo transportation can exceed the cost of sea freight from the USA to a destination overseas.
+If you self-deliver your cargo to a CFS in the U.S., you save on the overall shipping cost when sending items from the USA to other countries.

 It is flexible:

-• If you deliver your cargo in loose boxes to a shipping freight terminal, the terminal can palletize your boxes into skids.
+• If you deliver your cargo in loose boxes to a CFS, the CFS can palletize your boxes into skids.
 Let the terminal palletize your boxes.
-HANDLING SMALL AND LIGHT SHIPPING BOXES IS MUCH EASIER THAN DEALING WITH HEAVY, OVERSIZED PALLETS.
-Besides being convenient, palletized cargo is also safer during shipping.
+When shipping goods from the USA in boxes, HANDLING SMALL AND LIGHT SHIPPING BOXES IS MUCH EASIER THAN DEALING WITH HEAVY, OVERSIZED PALLETS.
+Besides being convenient, palletized cargo is also safer during international shipping.
 Smaller shipping boxes can be palletized, while bigger units can be kept loose.
-Then, you can eliminate extra volume charges in your shipping cost.
+Then, you can eliminate extra volume charges in your international shipping cost.

 Length - 39'5" = 12 meters